apache/parquet-format/LogicalTypes.md

  - If - despite the spec - a group instance contains more than one non-null field the behavior is undefined and may change depending on the projection applied.

+#### Projecting Unions
+The following points are to be noted when projecting columns out of unions:
+- At least one column from one of the branches must be included in the projection to know when the union is null or not.
+- When projecting out some branches of the union, the type of the union is "unknown" for those at read time.
+Each object model integration (avro, thrift, ...) has its own rules to expose this.
+- At least one column from each branch must be included in the projection to always know the type.
+- The mechanism to filter records with "unknown" type (meaning these columns have been excluded from the projection) is defined by the model as well.
+Find details about Thrift and Avro in their respective directory.

 #### Mapping to Avro Unions
 - an Avro Union that contains Null and at least two other types will map to an optional Parquet Union (of the remaining types).
 - an Avro Union that does not contain null will map to a required Parquet Union.